bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 ======================

-Historically, CodeIgniter has always provided the **:any** wildcard in routing, with the intention of providing a way to match any character **within** an URI segment.
+Historically, CodeIgniter has always provided the **:any** wildcard in routing, with the intention of providing a way to match any characters **within** an URI segment.

 However, the **:any** wildcard is actually just an alias for a regular